-45.4 million of annual emergency room visits alone are related to injuries.1 And, despite having medical coverage, many people are not adequately prepared for the out-of-pocket expenses that result from an accident.
+Despite having medical coverage, many people are not adequately prepared for the out-of-pocket expenses that may result from an accident.

-Group voluntary accident insurance is a simple way to provide employees added protection to meet their individual needs, without increasing benefits costs.
-It can complement existing medical coverage and help narrow gaps caused by out-of-pocket expenses such as deductibles, co-payments, and non-covered medical services.
+Group voluntary accident insurance is a simple way to provide employees with added protection to meet their individual needs, without increasing benefits costs.
+It can complement existing medical coverage and help narrow financial gaps in coverage caused by out-of-pocket expenses such as deductibles, co-payments, and non-covered medical services.

 - Benefits are paid regardless of what is covered by medical insurance

-- Payments are made directly to the covered employee to spend as they choose
+- Lump sum payment is made directly to the covered employee to spend as they choose

 The Right Solutions